A Kid for Two Farthings (film): Production

 Film rights to the novel were purchased by Carol Reed, who had made another film featuring a child protagonist, The Fallen Idol, a few years previously.
 After making The Man Between, Reed wanted to do something smaller scale.
+Finance came in part from the Woolf Brothers.

 The role of the six-year old went to Jonathan Ashmore.
+It was one of a number of British films around this time with a child protagonist.

-The New York Times called Diana Dors' casting "a surprise choice" because "she has made no films of consequence before and has usually been thought of as a kind of junior Marilyn Monroe."
+The New York Times called Diana Dors's casting "a surprise choice" because "she has made no films of consequence before and has usually been thought of as a kind of junior Marilyn Monroe."

 Filming started in June 1954.
 It took place at the studio and on location at Petticoat Lane in London.
 It was Carol Reed's first movie in colour.

 Korda had just signed a deal with Romulus for them to distribute his movies.
 Kid for Two Farthings was the first.